-Our firm prides itself on knowing the decision makers in each court to obtain the best possible results.
+Our firm prides itself on knowing the decision-makers in each court to obtain the best possible results.
 An attorney that has the knowledge and contacts at your court can make the difference between jail and freedom.
-At Manshoory Law Group, our attorneys have perfected their negotiation skills on over hundreds of different cases and brings those skills to your case.
+At Manshoory Law Group, our attorneys have perfected their negotiation skills on hundreds of different cases and bring those skills to your case.

 Preliminary hearings only take place in felony cases.
 They serve as an intermediary stage for Felony cases in order for a judge to determine whether the Prosecution has enough evidence to take your case to trial.
 An important fact to know and remember is the amount of evidence and level of proof is minimal.
 You can think of it as a “maybe” standard or a 51 to 49 split.

 During the Preliminary Hearing, your attorney should focus on extracting evidence and eliciting answers from the Prosecutor’s witness that are most favorable to you.
 This is done by Cross-examination, where your attorney attacks the credibility of the witness.
 The “art” of cross-examination takes an experienced and skillful attorney.
 At Manshoory Law Group, we pride ourselves on having this valuable skill set and have the track record to prove it.

 Other procedures that may occur at Preliminary Hearing: